shotgunsoftware/tk-ci-tools/README.md

 - template: build-pipeline.yml@templates
 ```

-Someting
 If you need to use an in-development version of these tools from a branch, you can update the `ref` in `repositories` section to point to a different branch.